fontlabcom/getgo-fonts/docs/zotosans-tifinagh.md

 ---

-## Coto Sans Tifinagh
+## Zoto Sans Tifinagh

-Coto Sans Tifinagh is a design for the Tifinagh script.
+Zoto Sans Tifinagh is a design for the Tifinagh script.

 It contains 101 glyphs and 3 OpenType features, and supports 72 characters from the Unicode blocks: Tifinagh, Combining Diacritical Marks.